gndpwnd/pwnbox/README.md

 **Generating A Report**

-I aggregate all my mini reports into *box_dump_report.md* where I can more effectively lay out my notes chronilogically.
+I aggregate all my mini reports into *box_dump_report.md* where I can more effectively lay out my notes chronologically.
 Once my "report dump" is complete, I can write a more polished report by editing the generated *box_name_report.md* file.
 Then I can simply run the following to generate a pdf version:

 ```
 ./report_gen.sh